How Shallow Became the Hit Song No One Saw Coming

 Ask any true fan of A Star Is Born what the significance of that time-stamp is and they will most likely be able to immediately tell you that it's the exact moment Lady Gaga sings the movie's first teaser trailer.
 It was the world's introduction to Gaga as a serious actress, Bradley Cooper as a director and singer (as Jackson Maine), and, of course, to "Shallow," the unexpected hit song of 2018 that no one saw coming—or can stop singing.

-"Shallow" is up for four awards at the 2019 Grammys on Sunday—including Song of the Year and Record of the Year—and has already taken home trophies at the Golden Globes for Best Original Song among many other wins.
+"Shallow" (and the ASIB soundtrack) is up for three awards at the 2019 Billboard Music Awards on Wednesday, May 1—including Top Selling Song, Top Selling Soundtrack and Billboard Chat Achievement Award—and has already taken home major trophies at the Oscars, Golden Globes and Grammys.

-After this weekend, Cooper could very well likely be a Grammy winner, with Gaga set to add a few more golden statues to her already impressive mantle, which holds six Grammys.
+After the live event, Cooper could very well likely and somewhat unexpectedly add Billboard award winner to his impressive resume, with Gaga set to add a few more golden statues to her already impressive mantle, which holds six Grammys, including the one for Best Pop Duo/Group Performance for "Shallow."

-So how did "Shallow," the sort of country, sort of pop, sort of rock duet you can't get out of your heard, end up rocking both the movie and music industry?
+But how did "Shallow," the sort of country, sort of pop, sort of rock duet you can't get out of your heard, end up rocking both the movie and music industry?

 Let's go back to the beginning of "Shallow"'s journey.